ibm-cloud-docs/openwhisk/pkg_obstorage.md

   **Example output**

     ```
-    ok: created trigger feed myCosTrigger
+    ok: created trigger feed cosTrigger
     ```
   {: pre}

-Create a simple action to verify that the trigger, the change feed, and the rule are all configured and working correctly.
-For example:
+Create an action to verify that the trigger, the change feed, and the rule are all configured and working correctly.

-  1. Save the following JavaScript code as `showCosChange.js`.
+  1. Save the following JavaScript code as `cosChange.js`.

   ```javascript
   function main(data) {